Provincie-Zuid-Holland/satellite_images_nso_tif_model_iterator/README.md

 Or else check out this stack overflow post: https://gis.stackexchange.com/questions/2276/installing-gdal-with-python-on-windows

-In addition to the above wheels, the following packages are also needed:
-- geopandas
-- matplotlib
-- SQLAlchemy
-- tqdm
-- yellowbrick

-Use this [requirements](requirements.txt) file for installation.

 # (Image Processing) Kernels.
 The main functionality of this repository is to extract image kernels and the multiprocessing for loop for looping over all the pixels and/or image kernels in a given satellite .tif file to make predictions on them.